olaleyeolamide/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change owner and group owner for all files and directories
+change group and owner of symbolic link